joanaBrit/tube-wise/client/README.md

 - Middleware authentication to protectted routes.
 - Refactored and cleaned some lines of code.
 ### Day 5 - 12  Frontend Development
+1. Set Up Project:
+- Create a new React app, installed typescript and nessecery dependancies.
+2. User Interface:
+- Design and implement user interfaces for registration, login, and other user-related actions.
+3. API Requests:
+- Use the fetch API or libraries like axios to make requests to your Node.js backend.
+4. User Registration/Login Forms:
+- Created forms for user registration and login.
+- Handle form submissions, validate user input, and display appropriate messages.
+5. Token Storage:
+-
+6. Protected Routes:
+-
+7. User Logout:
+-

 ## Final Product